matrix-org/vodozemac/README.md

 ## Unsupported

-- Creating asymmetric [server-side message key backups][legacy-message-key-backup], since they are slated to be replaced with symmetric backups.
+- Creating asymmetric [server-side message key backups][legacy-message-key-backup], since they are slated to be enhanced with authentication.

 ## Planned

-- Symmetric [server-side message key backups][symmetric-message-key-backup]
+- Asymmetric authenticated [server-side message key backups][authenticated-message-key-backup].
 - Importing asymmetric [server-side message key backups][legacy-message-key-backup], for compatibility with existing backups created by libolm.